-Stewardship Council, with detailed findings, and a list of the materials constituting the record, demonstrating that the covered action is consistent with the Delta Plan.
+Stewardship Council, with detailed findings, demonstrating that the covered action is consistent with the Delta Plan.

 The State or local agency that proposes to undertake a covered action, prior to initiating the implementation of that covered action, is required to file a Certification of Consistency with the Delta Stewardship Council using the online form found on the Delta Stewardship Council's website.
-Detailed findings, together with a list of the materials relied upon to reach those findings, must be included to demonstrate how the covered action is consistent with all relevant policies of the Delta Plan.
+Detailed findings must be included to demonstrate how the covered action is consistent with all relevant policies of the Delta Plan.
 The online form prompts the agency for the requirements to be included and may be uploaded to the form.
 Typically, the lead agency, for purposes of CEQA compliance, will file the Certification of Consistency with the Delta Stewardship Council.